jimzim/rosa/rosa-hcp-starter/README.md

 # ROSA CLI - HCP Edition 🚀

-> **⚠️ IMPORTANT: This CLI supports ROSA HCP (Hosted Control Planes) clusters ONLY**
+> **⚠️ IMPORTANT: This version of the `rosa` CLI supports ROSA HCP (Hosted Control Planes) clusters ONLY**
-> Classic ROSA clusters are NOT supported in this version.
+> Classic ROSA clusters are NOT supported.
+This is a complete rewrite focused exclusively on HCP.

-## 📋 Overview
+## 📋 Executive Summary

-This is the next-generation ROSA CLI built exclusively for **Hosted Control Planes (HCP)** - the future of Red Hat OpenShift on AWS.
-HCP provides a more scalable, cost-effective, and manageable approach to running OpenShift clusters with the control plane managed by Red Hat.
+This is a ground-up rewrite of the `rosa` CLI designed exclusively for **Hosted Control Planes (HCP)** - the future of Red Hat OpenShift on AWS.
+While maintaining the familiar `rosa` command name for consistency, this version drops all Classic cluster support to provide a cleaner, more maintainable codebase optimized for HCP operations.

+### Key Points
+- **Command**: Still uses `rosa` (not `rosa-hcp`) for familiarity
+- **Support**: HCP clusters ONLY - Classic clusters are not supported
+- **Architecture**: Complete rewrite with modern Go patterns
+- **Purpose**: Streamlined tool for the HCP-first future of ROSA

 ### Why HCP-Only?